Soro82/horse-riding/README.md

 The code to make the social media links was taken from the CI Love Running project.
 The images were downloaded from Pexels.
+I used resizepixel.com to reduce the size of my images.
+Convert images from jpg to webp using pixelied.com.